EXPLAINER: Training limits officer’s choice for deadly force

 COLUMBUS, Ohio (AP) — The second-guessing of a Columbus police officer who shot and killed a 16-year-old girl Tuesday as she swung a knife toward another girl began just seconds after the last shot, as bystanders demanded to know why the officer had fired his gun.
 It continued on social media as observers questioned why a stun gun wasn’t used, why the officer didn’t try to shoot the girl in the leg instead, or why he didn’t try to otherwise disarm her.

-Interim Columbus Police Chief Michael Woods received similar questions at a Wednesday news conference about the death of Ma’Kiah Bryant.
+Interim Columbus Police Chief Michael Woods received similar questions at a Wednesday news conference about the death of Ma’Khia Bryant.
 He and a police training expert said officers undergo specific training when faced with deadly force situations that can limit their options when making split-second decisions.

-The questions about Officer Nicholas Reardon’s actions — he shot Ma’Kiah four times within seconds of arriving on the scene — came just a week after body cam footage showed a different Columbus police officer using a stun gun on Miles Jackson during a struggle in a hospital room after officers discovered Jackson had a gun concealed in his sweatpants.
+The questions about Officer Nicholas Reardon’s actions — he shot Bryant four times within seconds of arriving on the scene — came just a week after body cam footage showed a different Columbus police officer using a stun gun on Miles Jackson during a struggle in a hospital room after officers discovered Jackson had a gun concealed in his sweatpants.

 At that point, the gun was not visible, although it would go off moments later.
 Jackson was shot and killed a few minutes after that as officers with their weapons drawn shouted that Jackson had fired a second time.

-WHY DIDN’T OFFICER REARDON USE A STUN GUN ON MA’KIAH INSTEAD?
+WHY DIDN’T OFFICER REARDON USE A STUN GUN ON BRYANT INSTEAD?

 Columbus policy allows officers to use deadly force, such as a gun, when faced with someone with a weapon or employing another form of deadly force.
 That could be someone aiming a gun at the officer or at a third person in a confrontation witnessed by the officer.